JimmyDuong00/docs.ottertech/content/1 Projects/🎯 Azure Sentinel Threat Detection.md

 3. Fill out the username and password of the virtual machine, this will be our login credentials when RDP to the machine.
 Click "Review + create" and then "Create":

 ![[Pasted image 20240807131740.png]]
-5. We can now RDP into our virtual machine by typing in our IP address.
+4. We can now RDP into our virtual machine by typing in our IP address.

 ![[Pasted image 20240807132735.png]]

-6. Choose the use a different account option and enter the credentials you created in step 3:
+5. Choose the use a different account option and enter the credentials you created in Step 3:

 ![[Pasted image 20240807133033.png]]
 ### Part 2: Create Log Analytics Workspace and Deploy Sentinel